nilstuerling/CISC-327-Web-Project/A1-R2_R8_test_cases_Seb.md

 * Enter valid and matching password in elements #password and #password2
 * Click element input[type=”submit”]
 * Validate that page displays “User name format is incorrect.
 User name too long: must be between 3 and 19 characters” and remains on register page

-**R2.9.
-For any formatting errors, redirect back to /login and show message '{} format is incorrect.'.format(the_corresponding_attribute)**

-Actions

-* Run test cases for R2.5 through R2.8

 **R2.10.
 If the email already exists, show message 'this email has been ALREADY used'**